jlleongarcia/jlleongarcia/README.md

 My name is reisikei.

-* CUrrently working on TG download bot made in python (to be containerized in docker).
+* Currently working on TG download bot made in python (to be containerized in docker).

 ##Skills

 * Python (ML)
 * R
 * Linux